Natnael-Tamrat/movie_frontend/README.md

 # This is the frontend part of the project.

-The frontend part of the solution is not deployed yet. so you can run it locally using `npm start` command.
+The frontend part of the solution is not deployed yet.first intall the node modules using `npm install` and then you can run it locally using `npm start` command.

 ## The front-end part consists of
 React.JS, Bootstrap, Material-UI ,Font Awesome Libraries.